-This site brings together my work as an expertise researcher and media professional.
-I also share experiences and insights that underpin much of this work: writing on biking, stories from life.
+This site brings together my work as an expertise researcher and communications professional.
+I share experiences and insights that underpin much of this work here too: writing on bikes, stories from life.

 I bring a range of attributes to a diverse number of projects.
-I have the analytical and research abilities of a humanities scholar.
+I have the analytical and research abilities of a humanities academic.
 The joy for life of a mountain biker.
 The communication skills of a teacher.
-The articulate expression of a writer.
+The articulate expression of writer.
+The technical nous and curiosity of a Gen X-Yer.
 The creative eye of an original thinker.

-Please get in touch about future projects or collaborations.
+Please contact me to discuss future projects or collaborations.

 This book is about joint intelligence in action.
 It brings together cutting-edge scholarship in performance studies, cognitive science, sociology, literature, anthropology, psychology, architecture, philosophy and sport science to ask how tightly knit collaboration works.